ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 ### Identity Providers and Single Sign-On

 When you need an authentication solution, try to use existing MOJ services.
-Examples include Identity Provider (IdP) or Single Sign-On (SSO) services, such as Office 365 or D&T Google G-Suite.
+Examples include Identity Provider (IdP) or Single Sign-On (SSO) services, such as Office 365 or Digital and Technology G-Suite.

 This helps reduce the need to design, create, deploy and manage yet another solution.